Kavit900/Kavit900.github.io/README.md

 # A blog

-This is where Kavit writes about his stuff
+This is where I will write about my stuff.

 ## License